sait-wbdv/fall-2021/src/assignments/cpnt262/assignment-1.md

+---
+layout: layouts/assignment.njk
-# Assignment 1: classList Toggle
+title: CPNT 262 Assignment 1 - classList Toggle
+---
 In this assignment you'll be extending the example classList toggle shown in class.

 ## Use Cases